23DesignStudio/semi/thermo/README.md

 # Data transcode GUI for thermoprinter

-version: 0.1.0
+version: 0.1.4

-<caution!> Before run this project, please install Node.js first (if you haven't done that)
+<caution!> Before run this project, please install Node.js first.

 1. download the project
 2. use terminal or other command line tool to execute "npm install" to build the project